Explore The Night Dances

 Natural imagery makes a comeback in this stanza.
 The repetition of grass and lilies effectively creates a visual for the reader.
 The grass is ‘drenched’, which adds a sensory component to the phrase.
 The reader wonders: is the grass drenched from the rain?
 Maybe from Plath’s tears due to the fear of losing her precious moments with Nicholas?

-Plath touches on a motherly subject of sleep.
+Plath touches on the motherly subject of sleep.
 Many mothers claim that sleep, especially the sleep of their newborn children, has a particular smell.
 Plath draws on that memory and creates another feeling for the sensory profile of the poem.
 Moreover, she connects the drenched grass to the smell of sleep.

 Additionally, Plath uses natural imagery when talking about lilies.
 The flower symbolises purity, fertility, and rebirth, which seems relevant to the poem.
 The anaphora of lilies is important as in the following two stanzas, she mentions various types of lilies.